robert-abc/helsinki/README.md

 * Part one and part two refer to the training_example.ipynb notebook.
 It results in the autoencoder weights that are in the "weights" folder in this repository.
 * Part three, the reconstruction step, can be seen in the Jupyter Notebook called 'notebook_example.ipynb' explaining how to clone the (private) repository, how to generate the part three results, and how to visualize them.
 It also includes an example from the blur step 15.
+* Part three can also be seen for blur step 19 in the notebook_example_19.ipynb.
+We used the same network, but some parameters were different from the blur step 15 notebook.

 ## 7. Final comments